You might be wondering:

 If you follow at least 1 of the 100 tips, I assure you that your skin will thank you.

 Thanks to AcneNoMore (AMAZING eBook BTW!)
 I could only create this huge list of tips for you from reading it.
-You might want to check it out, you won't regret buying it!
+You might want to check it out.
+I wrote a review on it which is over 3,000 words!
+You can read it here!

 Tip #1: Drink Lots of Water